zouppen/virtaboksi/README.md

   surge protected.
 * **Power saving**: When loads are off, the power consumption is minimal, less than 5mW.
+* **Hacker friendly**: You can create your own firmware for the STM8 microcontroller, allowing real-time and stand-alone control of your loads.

 ## Operating modes